What are the responsibilities and job description for the Parent Support Services Manager (Bilingual) position at California Parenting Institute?

 KNOWLEDGE, SKILLS AND EXPERIENCE:

-- Bilingual in Spanish/English.
+- Bilingual in Spanish/English required.

 - Prior experience managing non-profit program(s) or mental health related programs.